javascript-tutorial/en.javascript.info/5-network/03-fetch-progress/article.md

 1. We perform `fetch` as usual, but instead of calling `response.json()`, we obtain a stream reader `response.body.getReader()`.

-    Please note, we can't use both these methods to read the same response.
-Either use a reader or a response method to get the result.
+    Please note, we can't use both these methods to read the same response: either use a reader or a response method to get the result.
 2. Prior to reading, we can figure out the full response length from the `Content-Length` header.

     It may be absent for cross-domain requests (see chapter <info:fetch-crossorigin>) and, well, technically a server doesn't have to set it.
 But usually it's at place.
 3. Call `await reader.read()` until it's done.

-    We gather response `chunks` in the array.
+    We gather response chunks in the array `chunks`.
 That's important, because after the response is consumed, we won't be able to "re-read" it using `response.json()` or another way (you can try, there'll be an error).
 4. At the end, we have `chunks` -- an array of `Uint8Array` byte chunks.
 We need to join them into a single result.
 Unfortunately, there's no single method that concatenates those, so there's some code to do that:
-    1. We create `new Uint8Array(receivedLength)` -- a same-typed array with the combined length.
+    1. We create `chunksAll = new Uint8Array(receivedLength)` -- a same-typed array with the combined length.
-    2. Then use `.set(chunk, position)` method to copy each `chunk` one after another in the resulting array.
+    2. Then use `.set(chunk, position)` method to copy each `chunk` one after another in it.
 5. We have the result in `chunksAll`.
 It's a byte array though, not a string.

     To create a string, we need to interpret these bytes.
 The built-in [TextDecoder](info:text-decoder) does exactly that.
-Then we can `JSON.parse` it.
+Then we can `JSON.parse` it, if necessary.

-    What if we need binary content instead of JSON?
+    What if we need binary content instead of a string?
 That's even simpler.
-Replace steps 4 and 5 with a single call to a blob from all chunks:
+Replace steps 4 and 5 with a single line that creates a `Blob` from all chunks:
     ```js
     let blob = new Blob(chunks);
     ```